CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-25-rewire-your-brain.markdown

 - Learning a second language can increase problem solving ability.
 - According to the [telescope rule](https://en.wikipedia.org/wiki/Constructed_language) it takes less time to first learn a simple constructed language and then a natural language, than to learn only a natural language.
 - The [Sapir–Whorf hypothesis](https://www.youtube.com/embed/RKK7wGAYP6k), or Whorfianism, suggests that language affects our world views and perceptions, relative to ones native language.
-    - ***Esperanto***: the world's most widely spoken constructed international auxiliary language.
+    - ***Esperanto***: the world's most widely spoken and most successful constructed international auxiliary language, and the only such language with a population of native speakers.
 Created by Polish ophthalmologist L. L. Zamenhof in 1887, it was intended to be a universal second language for international communication.
+According to the University of Manchester, the [propaedeutic value of Esperanto](https://en.wikipedia.org/wiki/Propaedeutic_value_of_Esperanto) raises language awareness and accelerates subsequent learning of foreign languages.
+Esperanto has approximately 2640 root words.
+The word esperanto translates into English as *"one who hopes"*.
     - ***Toki Pona***: a language composed of only 137 essential words!
 Toki pona is partly inspired by Taoist philosophy, the language is designed to help users concentrate on basic things and to promote positive thinking, in accordance with the Sapir–Whorf hypothesis.
     - ***Lojban***: originally conceived as a means to examine the influence of language on the speaker's thought via Sapir–Whorf hypothesis, Lojban was created to reflect the principles of logic.
 Lojban is proposed as a potential means of machine translation, and as a tool to explore the intersection between human language and software.